 More challenges include:

-- Manual data profiling: May be incomplete and resource-intensive, yielding low returns for high efforts.
+• Manual data profiling: This kind of profiling may be incomplete and resource-intensive, yielding low returns for high efforts.

 Many of these data profiling challenges can be met head-on with how you choose to conduct your business’s profiling.